dexterlabora/meraki-service/README.md

 This is a convenient API wrapper built with [Axios](https://www.npmjs.com/package/axios).
 The service saves time by handling common tasks when working with the API.

+-- In Active Development --
+This service could have several breaking changes as it is being developed.
+You can clone this into your application if you want stability for now.

 ## Features:
 * Collection of the most common Dashboard API calls
 * Handles URL redirects